 - When to Consult a Doctor

 - Is it Safe to Give Over-the-Counter(OTC) Cough and Cold Medicine to a Baby?

 Last Updated on

 Children catch a cold very often and that is primarily because their immune system is very immature.
-An infant may catch a cold if he/she is exposed to any one of the 200 viruses responsible for a common cold.
+An infant may catch a cold if he is exposed to any one of the 200 viruses responsible for a common cold.
 Using medication for new-born or infants is not advisable until necessary.
-You can resort to home remedies listed out in this article to treat your infant’s cold unless your doctor thinks otherwise.
+You can resort to home remedies listed out in this article to treat your infant’s cold unless your doctor says otherwise.